 The MS in Applied Economics Program develops skill in economic reasoning, and in constructing and estimating economic models through the use of econometrics and other quantitative techniques.
 This is accomplished by a rigorous and demanding curriculum and a talented and dedicated staff of instructors.

-This is a ten-course degree program, with classes offered in the evenings at the Washington, D.C., center of The Johns Hopkins University (near Dupont Circle), and in part, on-line.
+This is a ten-course degree program, with classes offered in the evenings at the Washington, D.C., center of The Johns Hopkins University (near Dupont Circle) and online.
 The degree can be pursued at a part-time or a full-time pace.
 All undergraduate majors are welcome.
 Admissions are rolling; thus one can begin in Summer, Fall, or Spring semesters.

 - Take four core courses [Microeconomic Theory, Macroeconomic Theory, Statistics, and Econometrics]